fabric8io/kubernetes-client/doc/CRD-generator.md

 # CRD generation

-The CRD Generator annotation processing tool (APT) (`io.fabric8:crd-generator-apt`) and its API (`io.fabric8:crd-generator-api`) are being deprecated and will eventually be removed once we offer a complete replacement for all users.
+The [CRD Generator annotation processing tool (APT)](../crd-generator/apt/README.md) (`io.fabric8:crd-generator-apt`) and its API (`io.fabric8:crd-generator-api`) are being deprecated and will eventually be removed once we offer a complete replacement for all users.

-As a replacement, we're currently providing a new version of the API in the `io.fabric8:crd-generator-api-v2`and a few tools to be able to leverage it in your projects.
+As a replacement, we're currently providing a new version of the API in `io.fabric8:crd-generator-api-v2` and a few tools to be able to leverage it in your projects.

 The following list contains the available tooling:
 - [CRD Generator Maven Plugin](../crd-generator/maven-plugin/README.md): A Maven plugin that generates CRDs during the build process.